Activity 4B: Explore

 Working Together!

 Our capacity as a global conservation community increases when we all work together—NGOs, government agencies, academia, industry, and the international zoo community.
 There is much we don’t know about polar bear ecology and there is an opportunity to learn much more from studying zoo polar bears.
-Enriched captive environments can play a key role in conservation efforts and zookeepers are often contributing to key research studies that would otherwise be impossible to conduct with wild polar bears.
+Enriched captive environments can play a key role in conservation efforts and animal care teams are often contributing to key research studies that would otherwise be impossible to conduct with wild polar bears.

-Over the past 40+ years, scientists have overcome tremendous logistical challenges to study wild polar bears.
+Over the past 40+ years, scientists have overcome tremendous challenges to study wild polar bears.
 Studying polar bears in the wild can be very logistically demanding, expensive and even dangerous.
 Also, for researchers to have the same wild bear in hand multiple times during any given year is extremely rare, meaning that field data often gives researchers a precious but single snapshot in time of what is happening with the individual bear.

 Zoos and aquariums present a unique environment for studying polar bears.
 Ultimately, helping us better understand polar bear behavior and physiology.